Pre-Conference: March 13–14, 2025Main Conference: March 15–17, 2025Boston, Massachusetts

 Guidelines and Policies for Abstract Submission

-All presenters must be able to participate in the conference live from Frisco, TX and will not be able to present remotely.
+All presenters must be able to participate in the conference live from Boston, MA and will not be able to present remotely.

 Please read the guidelines and policies below carefully before submitting your proposal as there are some guidelines that have changed this year to comply with updated CE/CME guidelines.
 Failure to comply with guidelines could result in your presentation being declined.